Music in the Mountains

 - Other meals as per itinerary (L = Lunch, D = Dinner), including wine with dinners

 - Comprehensive sightseeing, including local guides and entrance fees as per itinerary

 - Gratuities for local guides and drivers

 - International airfares (please contact Renaissance Tours or your travel agent for assistance)

-- Airport/hotel transfers on arrival and departure
+- Airport/hotel transfer on arrival

 - Items of a personal nature, including telephone, laundry, taxis, room service etc.